mwaykole/vdiff/docs/design/README.md

 ---

-*For questions, contact the vdiff team.*
+*For questions, contact the dfastllm team.*